ChamberDev/valorant-project-1/README.md

 # valorant-project-1
-The first Valorant project from the owner NTARS!
+The first Valorant project from the owner ChamberDev!